bitranox/lib_travis/README.rst

             - if MYPY_STRICT="True"
         - rebuild the rst files (resolve rst file includes)
             - needs RST_INCLUDE_SOURCE, RST_INCLUDE_TARGET set and BUILD_DOCS="True"
-        - check if deployment would succeed
-            - needs CHECK_DEPLOYMENT="True", setup.py exists and not a tagged build)
+        - check if deployment would succeed, if setup.py exists and not a tagged build

         Parameter
         ---------